Re-imagining the 2030 manufacturing workplace: way beyond automation

 Leveraging the competitive advantages of Industry 4.0 requires initiatives and programs focused in four key areas.

-In any organization, culture is often the biggest barrier to transformation.
+In any organisation, culture is often the biggest barrier to transformation.
 This holds true in manufacturing environments: Digital evolution, even revolution, is about getting the capex and technology investments right – but managing people may involve more complexity.

 Leaders of manufacturing enterprises will require new skills to drive the required changes within their companies.